HappyFrowl/documentation/Linux/StorageManagement.md

             * UUID can be found using `blkid`
             * This is best practice, since the device name might change while the UUID stays the name
             * *Persistent naming*
+            * For NFS mounts use the IP address and share path
         * **Mount points** - where to mount it
             * Location on the filesystem where it needs to be mounted
         * **Type** - filesystem type